revbayes/revbayes.github.io/tutorials/ctmc/index.md

 root_age <- 10.0
 ```

 Here we simply assumed that the tree is 10.0 time units old.
-We could also specify a prior on the root age if we have fossil calibrations (see [Divergence Time and Calibration Tutorial]({{site.baseurl}}{% link tutorials/clocks/clocks.md %})).
+We could also specify a prior on the root age if we have fossil calibrations (see {% page_ref clocks %}).
 Next, we specify the `tree` stochastic variable by passing in the taxon information `taxa` to the `dnUniformTimeTree()` distribution:

 ```
 psi ~ dnUniformTimeTree(rootAge=root_age, taxa=taxa)